raziel786/simple-form/README.md

 I'm going to try and timebox myself to an 1.5 hours on this one, otherwise I could see myself polishing this forever, plus I want it to be representative of what I can do with the time I have.

-Not counting in the time is project set up and getting a blank React app running.
+Not counting in the time is project set up and getting a blank React app & Node/Express app running.
 Rather than bare-metal setup.

 ### Areas of concern / improvements
  With completing the given task, there are many doors of concerns and improvements from both a UX perspective and operation perspective, these include (but not limited to):